 - Credit risk;

 - Liquidity risk; and

 - Market risk.

-- a) Credit risk

 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Company manages credit risk, in respect of cash, by placing it at major Canadian financial institutions.
 The Company has minimal credit risk.